When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords campaigns).

 2. Dynamic Search Ads (DSAs)

 If you have a more extensive inventory, then DSAs offer automatic element optimization to boost results.
 Drawing on web content, Google dynamically creates these search ads to best suit the searcher.
-Meaning it helps you automatically create an ad for people who are actually searching for the products you are selling.
+Meaning it helps you automatically create a text ad for people who are actually searching for the products you are selling.
 Here’s a DSA example from Google:

 3. Google Remarketing Ads

-Remarketing is another must-have campaign type for online stores.
+Remarketing is another must-have eCommerce PPC ad campaign type for online stores.
 There is a variety of remarketing ad types you can test, including customer list remarketing, display remarketing lists, dynamic remarketing, remarketing lists for search ads and video remarketing.
 The benefits of these campaigns are impressive.
 These include the ability to reach more potential shoppers with more focused messaging for less spend.

 The secret to creating Google remarketing ads lies in the creation of your remarketing lists.
 But it’s important to note that to use RLSAs (Remarketing Lists for Search Ads) you need to have at least 1,000 active cookies.